yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 ## What's in the future?
 To wrap up the
-chapter with an optimistic view, here's where I want loading resources will be 5 years from now:
+chapter with an optimistic view, here's where I want loading resources to be 5 years from now:

 * The QUIC protocol will be standardized and universally deployed.
 It will resolve many of the underlying protocol issues